PKUFlyingPig/CS186/README.md

 [Recorded videos](https://www.youtube.com/user/CS186Berkeley/playlists): I watched the recorded videos on Youtube, you can also find the same videos on bilibili.

 Vitamin:  Vitamins are short, weekly assignments to keep you on schedule and check your understanding of the basics from lecture.
-However these assignments are not open to the public, but you can find them on the [Edx's archived CS186W](https://learning.edge.edx.org/course/course-v1:BerkeleyX+CS186+2018_SP/).
+However these assignments are not open to the public, you can find them on the [Edx's archived CS186W](https://learning.edge.edx.org/course/course-v1:BerkeleyX+CS186+2018_SP/).
 You can also download the ppt and watch course videos on Edx.

 [PPT](./ppt): I downloaded them from Edx.

-[Notes](./notes): These notes serve as a great conclusion and explanation of the course contents.
+[Notes](./notes): These notes serve as a great explanation and conclusion of the course contents.
 I read the 2021 spring version.

 [Discussion](./discussion): Enhance your understanding of the course contents.